Gloriette: Schönbrunn Palace garden gloriette

 The front face bears the following inscription:

 IOSEPHO II.
 AVGVSTO ET MARIA THERESIA AVGVSTA IMPERANTIB.
 ERECT.
 CIƆIƆCCLXXV.

 ("Erected under the reign of Emperor Joseph II and Empress Maria Theresa, 1775.")

-An essential part of the inscription is the addition of AVGVSTO and AVGVSTA, used as a link to the first Roman emperor and state god AVGVSTVS by his heirs and successors as finally the Habsburgs in their functions as emperors of the Holy Roman Empire of the German Nation.
+An essential part of the inscription is the addition of AVGVSTO and AVGVSTA, used as a link to the first Roman emperor and state god Augustus by his heirs and successors as finally the Habsburgs in their functions as emperors of the Holy Roman Empire of the German Nation.
 The year 1775 is written in Roman numerals following the apostrophus notation.

 The gloriette served as the sixth 'Pit Stop' on The Amazing Race 23.